mohammad09010/CMPN202-Operating-Systems-Journal/week6.md

 # Week 6: Performance Evaluation and Analysis

 ## 1. Introduction
-Phase 6 involves the execution of the performance testing plan designed in Week 2.
-By subjecting the system to synthetic workloads (CPU, Memory, I/O), I established a performance baseline, identified bottlenecks, and implemented specific optimizations to improve system throughput.
+In​‍​‌‍​‍‌ Phase 6, I put into action the performance testing plan that was diagrammed in Week 2.
+By engineering synthetic workloads (CPU, Memory, I/O) to the system, I not only set up a performance baseline but also recognized bottlenecks and then, through targeted optimizations, elevated the system's throughput.

 ## 2. Baseline vs Load Analysis
 I conducted tests using `stress-ng` while monitoring the system via the remote script.

 ### Performance Data Table